 To recolor all your tasks simultaneously, double-click on any of the bars on your chart, go to the Style tab in the Format pane and use the Fill color indicator to select a new nuance.
-In my example, I opted for a dark orange.
+In our example, we opted for a dark orange.

 You can also choose to recolor individual tasks, but you will need to tweak your data a bit to split your tasks into different series (categories).
 Open the Edit Chart Data table and:

 The Style section also lets you apply a variety of effects such as strokes and shadows.
 However, it is recommended that you keep them to a minimum to avoid burdening your visual.
-For instance, I applied only a simple black outline to my task bars using the Stroke feature.
+For instance, we applied only a simple black outline to our task bars using the Stroke feature.

 Once you've found the look you like for the task bars, you can also make some changes to the chart area using the features within the Chart tab of the Format pane.
 Before getting started, make sure to select the graphic.